 Once you know that your dog is getting these nasty contractions, you likely will want to know how you can help.
 There are different things that can be done to ease your pooch’s pains while enduring spasms.

-Make sure that you keep your pup well hydrated if he's prone to muscle spasms.
+Make sure that you keep your pup well hydrated if prone to muscle spasms.
 Hot or cold therapy can be used to relax the muscle.
 For extra bad cases, your vet may prescribe a muscle relaxer.

 After you've figured out the cause of the spasms, they can often be prevented.
 Your vet can provide you with supplements or a special diet specifically for muscles.